antoniyadev/todo-shopping-lists/README.md

 <p>
 </p>

-> This is an app which creates and manages TODO shopping lists, ans these lists can be send to a friend on a certain date.
+> This app is for creating and managing TODO shopping lists and these lists can be send to a friend on a given date.

 ## Install